-Where does the architectural design brief come from?
+Where do architectural briefs come from?

-Design briefs can come in all sorts of shapes and sizes and at the beginning you may only have notes taken from a meeting or a jumbled email from the client, and so if this is the case then these should be formalized.
+Architectural briefs can come in all sorts of shapes and sizes and at the beginning you may only have notes taken from a meeting or a jumbled email from the client, and so if this is the case then these should be formalized.

 Some firms will a have their own briefing document that they provide to their clients at the beginning of a project to ensure that the correct information is provided from the outset, that would then be formulated into a briefing document.

-For architecture students, it is common for the design brief to have been prepared by the year group tutors, and this will provide all the necessary information required to meet the projects required outcomes.
+For architecture students, it is common for the design brief to have been prepared by the year group tutors, and this will provide all the necessary information required to meet the required outcomes.

-Final year students may be required to produce their own brief, in which case they will be responsible for creating their own client and finding a site relative to their chosen building type.
+Final year students may be required to produce their own brief, in which case they will be responsible for creating their own user and finding a site relative to their chosen building type.
 This must all be researched and analysed prior to formalizing.

-How to use a design brief
+How to use your design brief…

 However to do this, the briefing document firstly needs to be broken down and analysed to ensure that you fully understand what is being asked of you.

-So go through paragraph by paragraph and create subcategories for the site, program, client, and building typology, highlighting the areas that can be used to help develop the project, areas of importance, areas that need clarity, and the general deliverable’s for the project.
+So go through paragraph by paragraph and create subcategories for the site, program, client, and building typology, highlighting the areas that can be used to help develop the project, areas of importance, areas that need clarity, and the general deliverable’s for the scheme.

 Design brief development

-It is important to remember that the design brief is not a static document that is completed at the beginning of the project and then set aside.
+It is important to remember that the architecture design brief is not a static document that is completed at the beginning of the project and then set aside.
 Instead, it should be seen as a living document that evolves as the project progresses.

 To ensure that the brief remains relevant and effective, it should be developed in consultation with the client and end users, taking into account any changes or challenges that may arise during the course of the project.
 Regular evaluations of the brief at key stages of the project can help to ensure that all stakeholders are aligned and working towards the same goals.

-In addition to fulfilling the aesthetic aspirations of the client, the design brief should also address the functional requirements and needs of the project.
-This is particularly important for student projects that may not have a specific client focus.
+In addition to fulfilling the aesthetic aspirations of the client, the brief should also address the functional requirements and needs of the project.
+This is particularly important for student assignments that may not have a specific client focus.
 In these cases, it may be helpful to consider the site or location as the “client,” and to consider the needs of the site and how the design can meet those needs.

 Before any physical writing can take place however, the site must first be selected and this may involve visiting a number of potential locations before one can be chosen.